 The Company has established the Remuneration Committee on 21 December 2011 with written terms of reference.
 The primary duties of the Remuneration Committee are to make recommendations to our Board on the remuneration policies and structure of the remuneration for the Directors and senior management and to set up a formal and transparent procedure for determination of such remuneration policies and structure.
-The Remuneration Committee consists of four members, comprising three Independent Non-executive Directors, namely Mr. IP Shing Hing, Mr. LAI Kin Jerome and Mr. CHEUNG Ying Sheung and one Executive Director namely Mr. WONG Shik Ho Tony.
-Mr. IP Shing Hing is the chairman of the Remuneration Committee.
+The Remuneration Committee consists of four members, comprising three Independent Non-executive Directors, namely Mr. IP Shing Hing (chairman), Mr. LAI Kin Jerome and Mr. CHEUNG Ying Sheung and one Executive Director namely Mr. WONG Shik Ho Tony.

-During the year, 1 Remuneration Committee meeting was held and the attendance of each committee member is set out below:
+During the year, 2 Remuneration Committee meetings were held and the attendance of each committee member is set out below:

 Member Number of Attendance

-Mr. IP Shing Hing 1/1
+Mr. IP Shing Hing 2/2

-Mr. LAI Kin Jerome 1/1
+Mr. LAI Kin Jerome 2/2

-Mr. CHEUNG Ying Sheung 1/1
+Mr. CHEUNG Ying Sheung 2/2

-Mr. WONG Shik Ho Tony 1/1
+Mr. WONG Shik Ho Tony 2/2